Weeaboo-Bot/discordbot/README.md

-## Simple Multi-Purpose Discord Bot
+## Simple Multi-Purpose Discord Bot (THIS BOT INCLUDES SEVERAL NSFW COMMANDS -- USE/VIEW With Discretion)

 #### Commands: